andaze/WebCorporate/content/services/cloud/index.en.md

 ### (1) We have extensive experience and deep business understanding of cloud solutions and "de-subscription/de-cloud/de-packaging".

-・Our strength lies in our advanced technical capabilities and extensive know-how cultivated through cloud/de-cloud solutions in a variety of industries.
+* Our strength lies in our advanced technical capabilities and extensive know-how cultivated through cloud/de-cloud solutions in a variety of industries.

-・We are not limited to migration to/from the cloud, but also contribute to operational efficiency, cost reduction, and further expansion of business by taking advantage of the unique characteristics of DX.
+* We are not limited to migration to/from the cloud, but also contribute to operational efficiency, cost reduction, and further expansion of business by taking advantage of the unique characteristics of DX.

-・We have acquired the ISO27001 advanced security management system (ISMS) to maintain and improve the confidentiality, integrity, and availability of information in a well-balanced manner.
+* We have acquired the ISO27001 advanced security management system (ISMS) to maintain and improve the confidentiality, integrity, and availability of information in a well-balanced manner.

 ### (2) In-house, one-stop service

-・Andaze is responsible for providing services from strategic planning to hybrid cloud design, construction, and post-operation.
+* Andaze is responsible for providing services from strategic planning to hybrid cloud design, construction, and post-operation.
 There is no process that is thrown to group companies or subcontractors.

-・Our expert development members provide functions and performance that meet your needs at a reasonable cost.
+* Our expert development members provide functions and performance that meet your needs at a reasonable cost.

-・We build a strong partnership where you can consult with us about anything related to DX promotion.
+* We build a strong partnership where you can consult with us about anything related to DX promotion.

 ### (3) Provide the products you need, in the quantities you need, when you need them

-・Our experts provide the best solutions for our clients, from the creation of systems to the operational aspects.
+* Our experts provide the best solutions for our clients, from the creation of systems to the operational aspects.

-・We build the foundation necessary for DX utilization, including AI services, data analysis, and APIs that make full use of advanced technologies.
+* We build the foundation necessary for DX utilization, including AI services, data analysis, and APIs that make full use of advanced technologies.

-・We adopt DevOps*, a development method that significantly shortens development time.
+* We adopt DevOps*, a development method that significantly shortens development time.

-・We provide support for operational audits at the ideal timing upon request.
+* We provide support for operational audits at the ideal timing upon request.

-* DevOps* is a software development method in which development and operations work together.
+*DevOps is a software development method in which development and operations work together.